sezanzeb/alsa-control/README.md

 Not having pulseaudio is not compatible with everything.
 For example, Discord in Firefox and Terraria were silent without Pulseaudio.
 Maybe [apulse](https://github.com/i-rinat/apulse) helps.

+If you encounter problems, don't hesitate to open an issue in this repo!

 ## Usage

 Install [alsa-control from the AUR](https://aur.archlinux.org/packages/alsa-control/) or run: